We're an affiliate

-Cataract is an eye condition that leads to the cloudiness of the eyeballs.
-This is commonly occasioned by alterations of the water balance in the lens or changes in the lens protein.
+A cataract is an eye condition that leads to the cloudiness of the eyeballs.
+This is commonly occasioned by alterations in the water balance in the lens or changes in the lens protein.

 A cloudy lens will block light from reaching the retina, hence this condition might lead to blindness if not handled early enough.
 Cataracts can be caused by other conditions such as diabetes and hypocalcemia.

 Among the Pitbulls, The Staffordshire Terrier is more likely to develop cataracts than any other member of the breed.
 Cataracts in dogs can either be genetically predisposed or developed.

 Cataracts have been confused with nuclear sclerosis.
 Whilst the two are related, nuclear sclerosis is the haziness that occurs because of a hardened lens.
 This mostly develops in your dog while he ages.